LLM Layer¶

 targets.bash.llm.mode: on.

-Project .nah.yaml files can tighten target LLM policy, such as turning a
+Project .nah.yaml files can tighten target policy by default, but target LLM

 When LLM mode is enabled, Write/Edit/MultiEdit/NotebookEdit operations are reviewed after deterministic checks.
 Deterministic block results skip the LLM and stay blocked.